lizocf/RU_tello/README.md

 # RU_tello

 Infrastructure:
 Containers cannot connect to one ROS network, most likely due to the network_mode being set to "host" in order to connect to the Tello.
-Everything is running under one container (tello_ros)
+Everything is running under one container (tello_ros). build container by running: ./quick-start.sh clean

+# MISC ISSUES
+- if xbox controller not connecting via bluetooth, go to windows machine and connect there first.
+Then go to ubuntu machine and it should show up.

 # tello-driver
     - camera_info_manager_py